-Merrill Research was founded in 1986 to serve the needs of high technology, consumer and services companies.
+Merrill Research was founded in 1986 to serve the needs of high technology, healthcare, consumer and services companies.
 We provide a unique blend of research, marketing and industry-specific know-how.
 Today, Merrill Research is one of the most experienced independent custom marketing research companies in Northern California.
 Merrill offers a wide array of global, multi-methodological research services, both qualitative and quantitative.
 Our client base is comprised of some of the largest and most successful high technology and consumer companies worldwide.
 We specialize in strategic communications and positioning, new product development, product evaluation and customer satisfaction research.

 In 1997, Merrill Research led a team of investors in forming MarketTools, the creator of the leading online research survey engines, Zoomerang™ and Survey Manager™.
 MarketTools was backed by Merrill Research, Proctor & Gamble, General Mills , WPP, and other private equity firms.
-In 2012, Survey Monkey, in a partnership with TPG Capital, purchased Zoomerang™ from MarketTools in a deal valued at $1 billion.
+In 2011, Survey Monkey, in a partnership with TPG Capital, purchased Zoomerang™ from MarketTools in a deal valued at $1 billion.

 Merrill holds several industry awards, including the prestigious Texas Instruments Supplier Excellence Award.
 Texas Instruments established the award in 1983 to honor businesses that provided exemplary service.
 The awards are a key vehicle for communicating the standards the company expects of its suppliers.
 Businesses are evaluated on six criteria including technology, responsiveness, assurance of supply, quality, cost and environmental responsibility.

 Research Moderator/Ethnographer I Micro Expression Practitioner I Body Language Master